What is Anosmia?

 Anosmia occurs when the sinuses become swollen and inflamed.
 The most common causes include colds, flu, allergies, sinusitis, and nonallergic rhinitis.
 Trauma is also a common cause of loss of sense of smell.
 Nasal obstructions such as polyps, tumors, and other deformities can block the flow of air through the nose and lead to a loss of smell.

-There are many other possible causes including Alzheimer’s disease, brain tumor, aneurysm, diabetes, cocaine use, chemical exposure, malnutrition, hormonal imbalances, medications, Parkinson’s disease, rhinoplasty, radiation therapy, and old age, among others.
+There are many other possible causes including Alzheimer’s disease, brain tumor, aneurysm, COVID-19, diabetes, cocaine use, chemical exposure, malnutrition, hormonal imbalances, medications, Parkinson’s disease, rhinoplasty, radiation therapy, and aging, among others.

 Anosmia can be treated in a number of ways depending on the underlying cause.
 In most cases, treating the underlying condition can help restore your sense of smell.
 For example, if you have sinusitis, then antibiotics can help clear up the infection.
 If certain medications are affecting your sense of smell, then switching medications may help ease your anosmia symptoms.
 If you have nasal polyps or another type of blockage, surgery may be necessary.

 Anosmia can also be treated with lifestyle changes and home remedies.
 For example, quitting smoking can help improve your sense of smell over time.
 Nasal rinses can also help clear out any congestion or blockages that may be preventing you from smelling properly.
 If you have allergies, then avoiding triggers and taking allergy medication can help reduce symptoms and improve your sense of smell.
 Eating a healthy diet and drinking plenty of fluids can also help keep your nose clear and improve your sense of smell.

 Our team at Texas ENT & Allergy can help determine any underlying conditions and recommend appropriate treatment.